-The field consists of two major divisions: industrial and organizational.
-Industrial psychologists often focus on topics such as job analysis and design; employee recruitment, selection, and training; and performance appraisal (Spector, 2003).
-Specifically, industrial psychologists explore how individuals function within the work setting (Kuther, 2005).
+While I–O is one of the least-known branches of psychology, the field has a far-reaching effect on an important aspect of people’s lives—their work.
+This area of psychology consists of two major divisions: industrial and organizational.
+Industrial psychologists often focus on topics such as job analysis and design; employee recruitment, selection, and training; and performance management (Spector, 2003).
+Specifically, industrial psychologists explore how individuals function within work settings (Kuther, 2005).
 Organizational psychologists often focus on topics such as organizational dynamics, employee attitudes and behaviors, motivation, and work/life balance.
-Organizational psychologists are interested in exploring how workers function within organizational systems (Kuther, 2005).
+Organizational psychologists are interested in exploring how employees function within organizational systems (Kuther, 2005).